bareos/bareos/docs/manuals/en/new_main_reference/source/chapter27/win32.rst

 Backing up the Windows Registry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-During backup, Bareos doesn’t know about the system registry, so you will either need to write it out to an ASCII file using :program:`regedit /e` or use a program specifically designed to make a copy or backup the registry.
+During backup, Bareos doesn’t know about the system registry, so you will either need to write it out to an ASCII file using :command:`regedit /e` or use a program specifically designed to make a copy or backup the registry.

 Windows Reparse Points
 ~~~~~~~~~~~~~~~~~~~~~~